Everything You Need to Know About Financial Aid Appeals

 The first step to appealing your financial aid package is to determine whether or not you are appealing need-based funding or merit-based funding.

-If you make the decision to appeal, the person who is most knowledgeable about the circumstances and need for the appeal should be the one to handle it.
+If you decide to appeal, the person who is most knowledgeable about the circumstances and need for the appeal should be the one to handle it.

 For instance, if the appeal is merit-based on other scholarship awards and offers, the student can pen the letter.